-- metro dealerships in Chicagoland and six luxury and premium brands in an auto mall in Bloomington/Normal - March 2018 Participatory loans extended to PPH Holdings Inc. were repaid in full - May 2018 Paul Antony was appointed to the Board of Directors - June 2018 Gordon Barefoot, Michael Ross and Arlene Dickinson resigned as Directors from the Board of Directors and Paul Antony was appointed as Chair of the Board of Directors - July 2018 Michael Rawluk was appointed as President of the Company and Mark Warsaba resigned as Senior Vice President and Chief Operations Officer - August 2018 Paul Antony was appointed Executive Chairman; William Berman was appointed President, United States; Steven Landry and Chris Burrows resigned as Chief Executive Officer and Chief Financial Officer, respectively; Michael Rawluk, Stephen Green and Elias Olmeta were appointed to the Board of Directors - August 2018 Raj Juneja accepted the role of Chief Financial Officer, Michael Cunningham accepted the role of Vice President, Finance and Chief Financial Officer, United States; Peter Hong accepted the position of Chief Strategy Officer and General Counsel - September 2018 Completed a saleleaseback of two properties with Automotive Properties Real Estate Investment Trust ("APR") for \$55.5 million with the subject dealerships concurrently entering into 18year triple-net leases with APR - September 2018 Amended the Company's credit facility to increase the Company's maximum permitted Total Funded Debt to EBITDA Ratio from 4.00:1.00 to 4.50:1.00 for the period from September 1, 2019 to June 30, 2019 - October 2018 Acquired a 100% equity interest in Ericksen M-B Ltd. which operates Mercedes-Benz Heritage Valley (Edmonton, Alberta) - November 2018 Completed the disposition of all of the operating and fixed assets, including land and facilities, of North Edmonton Kia (Edmonton, Alberta) - December 2018 Completed the disposition of all of the operating and fixed assets of Courtesy Mitsubishi (Calgary, Alberta) - December 2018 Acquired a 100% equity interest in Rose City Ford Sales Limited which operates as Rose City Ford (Windsor, Ontario)

-- December 2018 Completed the disposition of the right to the South Trail Nissan Open - December 2018 Completed a saleleaseback of four properties with Capital Automotive Real Estate Services Inc. ("CARS") for proceeds of approximately \$53 million, with CARS agreeing to fund approximately \$44 million for further capital requirements on the properties.
-The subject dealerships concurrently entered into long-term triple net leases with CARS - December 2018 Announced the award of a Chevrolet Buick GMC open point dealership (Maple Ridge, British Columbia) - February 2019 Commenced litigation against Patrick Priestner and Canada One Auto Group claiming, among other things, that during Mr. Priestner's tenure with the Company, he breached his fiduciary and other duties to the Company by appropriating corporate opportunities of the Company to acquire dealerships privately through Canada One Auto Group - March 2019 Completed the disposition of the operating and fixed assets of Toronto Chrysler (Toronto, Ontario)
+- March 2018 Announced new expanded credit facility which increased the Company's borrowing capacity by providing \$660 million for floorplan and lease financing, \$350 million for acquisitions and capital expenditures as well as \$70 million for general corporate purposes - March 2018 Acquired Illinois based Grossinger Group, which included eight metro dealerships in Chicagoland and six luxury and premium brands in an auto mall in Bloomington/Normal - March 2018 Participatory loans extended to PPH Holdings Inc. were repaid in full - May 2018 Paul Antony was appointed to the Board of Directors - June 2018 Gordon Barefoot, Michael Ross and Arlene Dickinson resigned as Directors from the Board of Directors and Paul Antony was appointed as Chair of the Board of Directors - July 2018 Michael Rawluk was appointed as President of the Company and Mark Warsaba resigned as Senior Vice President and Chief Operations Officer - August 2018 Paul Antony was appointed Executive Chairman; William Berman was appointed President, United States; Steven Landry and Chris Burrows resigned as Chief Executive Officer and Chief Financial Officer, respectively; Michael Rawluk, Stephen Green and Elias Olmeta were appointed to the Board of Directors - August/September 2018 Raj Juneja accepted the role of Chief Financial Officer, Michael Cunningham accepted the role of Vice President, Finance and Chief Financial Officer, United States; Peter Hong took on the position of Chief Strategy Officer and General Counsel - September 2018 Completed a sale-leaseback of two properties with Automotive Properties Real Estate Investment Trust ("APR") for \$55.5 million with the subject dealerships concurrently entering into 18-year triple-net leases with APR - September 2018 Amended the credit facility to increase the Company's maximum permitted Total Funded Debt to EBITDA Ratio from 4.00:1.00 to 4.50:1.00 for the period from September 1, 2019 to June 30, 2019 - October 2018 Acquired a 100% equity interest in Ericksen M-B Ltd. which operates Mercedes-Benz Heritage Valley (Edmonton, Alberta) - November 2018 Completed the disposition of all of the operating and fixed assets, including land and facilities, of North Edmonton Kia (Edmonton, Alberta) - December 2018 Completed the disposition of all of the operating and fixed assets of Courtesy Mitsubishi (Calgary, Alberta) - December 2018 Acquired a 100% equity interest in Rose City Ford Sales Limited which operates as Rose City Ford (Windsor, Ontario) - December 2018 Completed the disposition of the right to the South Trail Nissan Open Point - December 2018 Completed a sale-leaseback of four properties with Capital Automotive Real Estate Services Inc. ("CARS") for proceeds of \$54.7 million, with CARS agreeing to fund approximately \$44 million for further capital requirements on the properties.
+The subject dealerships concurrently entered into long-term triple net leases with CARS - December 2018 Announced the award of a Chevrolet Buick GMC open point dealership (Maple Ridge, British Columbia) - February 2019 Commenced litigation against Patrick Priestner and Canada One Auto Group claiming, among other things, that during Mr. Priestner's tenure with the Company, he breached his fiduciary and other duties to the Company by appropriating corporate opportunities of the Company to acquire dealerships privately through Canada One Auto Group - February 2019 Tamara Darvish joined as the President, U.S. Operations